AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 using bit shifting: (V0V1 & 0x1FFF) and (V0V1 >> 16 ) & 0X1FFF
 There are three possible cases that we can find when reading this int:

-* If it is equal to 0x1fff1fff than this is the last data that we need to read for that node.
+* If it is equal to 0x1fff1fff then this is the last data that we need to read for that node.

 * If, instead, is equal to 0x1FFF then we need to read a new face struct and